hujhax/austin-improv-wiki/Adventure PhD.md

 }}

 ***Adventure PhD*** will be the October 2016 [[List of Hideout Mainstage Shows in Chronological Order#Student Mainstage Shows|student mainstage production]] at [[The Hideout Theatre]].
+[[Danielle Saar]] had to drop out because of career-related reasons.

 ![[Group header.png]]